 being called an "abstraction",

-or even worse, an "essence" -- both of which entities were conjured into existence
+or even worse, an "essence" -- both of which were conjured into existence

 by this linguistic dodge, and nothing more.

-In this way then, dialectics (in the post-Hegelian sense of this word, upside down or the 'right way up') arose directly out of defective logic -- a series of errors compounded by a crass misconstrual of what is a sub-branch of Indo-European grammar!
+In this way, then, dialectics (in the post-Hegelian sense of this word, upside down or the 'right way up') arose out of egregiously defective logic compounded by a series of crass errors which were further aggravated by an inept misconstrual of what is in effect minor aspect of a sub-branch of Indo-European grammar!

 Hard to believe?
-Well, Marx himself indicated that this was so:
+Well, Marx himself indicated that this was indeed so:

 The philosophers have only to dissolve their language into the ordinary language, from which it is abstracted, in order to recognise it, as the distorted language of the actual world, and to realise that neither thoughts nor language in themselves form a realm of their own, that they are only manifestations of actual life.
 [Marx and Engels: The German Ideology, p.118.
 Bold emphases added.]

-So, Traditional Philosophy and 'dialectics' (again, in the post-Hegelian sense of that word) are both based on "distorted language".
+So, Traditional Philosophy and 'dialectics' (again, in the post-Hegelian sense of that word) are based on just such "distorted language".

-[Although, it isn't being argued here that Marx would have agreed with this assessment!
+[Although, it isn't being suggested that he would have agreed with this assessment!
 On the other hand, if he were consistent, he should have!]

-Now, even if the above analysis is incorrect in some way, neither Aristotle, nor Hegel (nor anyone else, for that matter) has been able to explain how or why contingent features of Indo-European grammar could possibly have such profound implications built into them --, that is, how they could contain/reveal such fundamental truths about the deep structure of reality, valid for all of space and time.
+Now, even if the above analysis is incorrect in some way, neither Aristotle, nor Hegel (nor anyone else, for that matter) has been able to explain how or why contingent features of a minor aspect of Indo-European grammar could possibly have such profound implications built into them --, that is, how they could contain or reveal fundamental truths about the deep structure of reality, and how it changes, valid for all of space and time.

-I call this approach to 'knowledge' Linguistic Idealism.
+In fact, I call this approach to 'knowledge': Linguistic Idealism.

 [More on that here and here.]

-So, this is how and why Hegel screwed up -- and why the 'dialectic' (upside down, or 'the right way up') enjoys absolutely no rational support whatsoever.
+So, the above considerations reveal how and why Hegel screwed up -- and why the 'dialectic' (upside down, or 'the right way up') enjoys absolutely no rational support.